 The disadvantages of renting a Rust dedicated server are the price and the limited options.
 Rented dedicated game servers charge monthly, and plans with the most options tend to be even more expensive.

 How much does it cost to host a Rust server?

 If you’re hosting your own Rust dedicated server, it’s virtually free, provided you have the requisite hardware.
 Otherwise, you may pay up to $50 monthly to rent a server.

 You can host a dedicated Rust server with companies like PingPerfect, Ark Gaming Server, and even Host Havoc.

 If you want absolute control over your gameplay, hosting your server is the best option.
-Thankfully, you no longer need to ask how to host a Rust server because of this detailed guide.
+Thankfully, this detailed guide tells you everything you need about hosting your own server on Rust.
 The process is fairly straightforward, from getting a PC with the proper requirements to installing the correct files.

 Looking for dedicated and reliable server hosting, you can check the available server hosting for these games too!